link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

-    click A24 "Receive the signals sent by the Remote Controller." click A25 "Lithium ion battery used to power the electronics in the system." click A26 "Mechanism whether USB-A, USB-C, or micro-cable that is capatable with existing chargers." click A27 "Provide communication between systems to interpret data." click B1 "Mechanism used to control the direction of the Tennis Ball Collector." click B2 "Mechanism used to turn on/off of the Tennis Ball Collector remotely." click B3 "Send signals to the Tennis Ball Collector to control."
+    click A24 "Receive the signals sent by the Remote Controller." click A25 "Lithium ion battery used to power the electronics in the system." click A26 "Mechanism whether USB-A, USB-C, or micro-cable that is capatable with existing chargers." click A27 "Provide communication between systems to interpret data.
+See [3]" click B1 "Mechanism used to control the direction of the Tennis Ball Collector." click B2 "Mechanism used to turn on/off of the Tennis Ball Collector remotely." click B3 "Send signals to the Tennis Ball Collector to control."